 Senate plays a role in the development of new initiatives and strategic priorities which fall under its remit.
 New learning and teaching and research initiatives may arise from Schools and Colleges, and from University-wide projects.

-Senate, via its Committees, reviews and has power of approval over the academic elements of such projects, while questions of University strategy, resource management and risk management are the responsibility of the University Court, supported by the University Executive1.
+Senate, via its Committees, reviews and has responsibility for the approval of the academic elements of such projects, while questions of University strategy, resource management and risk management are the responsibility of the University Court, supported by the University Executive.